kayzenline/Project-Bounty/README.md

   email: 'thisisntmyemail@gmail.com',
 }
 ```
-3. Follow best practices for git and teamwork as discussed in lectures.
+1. Follow best practices for git and teamwork as discussed in lectures.
     * Create a group contract by completing `contract.md` - you may add/edit this template as you see fit.
     * You are expected to have **at least 1 meeting** with your group, and document the meeting(s) in meeting minutes which should be stored at a timestamped location in your repo (e.g. uploading a word doc/pdf or writing in the GitLab repo Wiki after each meeting).
 We have provided you with a `minutes-template.md` which you may use if you choose.
-    * For this iteration each team member will need to make a minimum of **1 merge request per person** in your group into the default (`master` or `main`) branch.
+    * For this iteration each team member will need to make a minimum of **1 merge request per person** in your group into the `master` or `main` branch.
     * **1 merge request per function** must be made (13 in total).
     * Check out the lab on Git from week 1 to get familiar with using Git.
-    * Create a Milestone for this Iteration
-    * Expand your Issue Board with `In-Progress` and `In-Review` stages
-    * Create Issues for your Iteration 0 tasks and assign them to the appropriate team members with deadlines.

 ### 🛰️ 2.2.
 Functions to stub